Skip to main content

 What's diversity and inclusion at Stern?

-It’s about advancing our Stern values.
-While doing so, we want individual members of our community to thrive.
-So we create the conditions where talent, in all its forms, can thrive.
-The execution is a bit more challenging; and we are ready for it.
+Let’s start with the big picture.
+It’s all about advancing our mission.
+When individual members of an organization thrive, the organization does, too.
+So the big picture of diversity and inclusion is pretty simple: create the conditions where talent, in all its forms, can thrive.
+The execution is a bit more challenging, but based on the many people I have met at Stern so far, we are ready for it!

 What conditions enable talent to thrive?